gundetivineeth/vineeth-pet-clinic/README.md

 *********************
 Annotations Used for DI

-1.AutoWired - Autowired is used to set the DI by default it is constructor (Autowired has name based , Constructor based ,clas based)
+1.@AutoWired - Autowired is used to set the DI by default it is constructor (Autowired has name based , Constructor based ,clas based)<br>
+byType : Object Type when the Object Types are same <br>
+byName : when the variable declared is same as that of pojo class<br>
+constructure : consturtor same constrcutre name<br>
+no: no type<br>

-2.Qualifier - Qualifier is used to remove redundance like for example in the above Github link i have implements same service in 3 different classes if we dont put Qualifier then we wil get any error to solve this we use qualifier to which impl it should use
+2.@Qualifier - Qualifier is used to remove redundance like for example in the above Github link i have implements same service in 3 different classes if we dont put Qualifier then we wil get any error to solve this we use qualifier to which impl it should use<br>
-3.primary - Class which is annotated with primary is used as DI if there are more than one impl as shown in the above github example
+3.@primary - Class which is annotated with primary is used as DI if there are more than one impl as shown in the above github example<br>

 *******************